Anoniem122/docs/content/get-started/quickstart/hello-world.md

 ## Introduction

-{% data variables.product.product_name %} is a code hosting platform for version control and collaboration.
-It lets you and others work together on projects from anywhere.

 This tutorial teaches you {% data variables.product.product_name %} essentials like repositories, branches, commits, and pull requests.
 You'll create your own Hello World repository and learn {% data variables.product.product_name %}'s pull request workflow, a popular way to create and review code.